 On platforms like Goboony, phishing is when a scammer sends a fraudulent message designed to trick a person into revealing information.
-The end goal is to get personal and sensitive information that they can exploit like passwords and logins etc.
+The end goal is to get personal and sensitive information that they can exploit, such as passwords and logins.

 What are phishing attempts and how do they work?

 We see phishing attempts on the platform at least once per year.
 They typically involve someone who is wanting to hire your vehicle but asks you to contact them directly instead of chatting via the Goboony messaging system.
 They also might involve a link being sent, which will appear like a fake version of the Goboony website and ask you to log in.